-13. Smoking Policy
+14. Smoking Policy

-Amtrak supports a smoke free environment and does not allow the use of tobacco products, electronic nicotine smoking devices or marijuana (including possession even in states where recreational use is legal or permitted medically) onboard trains and inside stations, offices or other designated Amtrak facilities.
+Amtrak and the Federal government support a smoke free environment and does not allow the use of tobacco products, electronic nicotine smoking devices or marijuana (including possession even in states where recreational use is legal or permitted medically) onboard trains and inside stations, offices or other designated Amtrak facilities.

-Train Service and Onboard Service employees on duty and/or in uniform are not permitted to use tobacco products or electronic nicotine smoking devices on Locomotive Cabs, Cab Control Cars, and Power Cars a) Enforcement b) Station Dwell
+Train Service and Onboard Service employees on duty and/or in uniform are not permitted to use tobacco products or electronic nicotine smoking devices on Locomotive Cabs, Cab Control Cars, and Power Cars.

+a) Enforcement